johnlund/epistemic-stance/README.md

 ## Epistemic Stance Classification and Evaluation Experimentation

 This repository presents my work in the [Apart Research Hackathon on AI Manipulation](https://apartresearch.com/sprints/ai-manipulation-hackathon-2026-01-09-to-2026-01-11).
 The goal of my work was to build an evaluation to measure the capability and tendency of LLMs to identify and adapt to the epistemic stance of the user they are interacting with.
 If this is the case, then this points towards promising further research in theory of mind, persuasion, and manipulation evaluations based in epistemological theories.
-In other words, if LLMs can and do use the epistemic stance (or other epistemic models) of the user they are interacting with, how and when do this do this, and does this make their attempts at persuasion more or less successful?
+In other words, if LLMs can and do use the epistemic stance (or other epistemic models) of the user they are interacting with, how and when do they do this, and does this make their attempts at persuasion more or less successful?

 Rather than focusing on technical setup and use of this repository, think of this read me as an informal documentary story of my research journey that explains the process, experiments, and learnings gained from fine-tuning a model for epistemic stance detection.